Rachelxcii/laboratory/daily-drills/README.md

+# DAILY DRILLS

+## About Daily Drills

-A repository of daily solutions to coding challenges (HackerRank, LeetCode, or custom problems), and small daily scripts focused on mastering specific libraries (Pandas, NumPy, Scikit-learn) and algorithmic thinking.
+A module of daily solutions to:
+- Coding challenges: HackerRank, LeetCode, or custom problems
+- Scripts focused on mastering specific libraries (Pandas, NumPy, Scikit-learn)
+- Algorithmic thinking

-Focused on efficiency, clean code, and solving one small data-related problem every day.
+This module is focused on efficiency, clean code, and solving one small data-related problem every day.

-The name has the following structure:
-Number - Platform - Problems name
+Each problem name has the following structure: **Number - Platform - Problem name**

+## Content of Daily Drills

+-